gaberull/CountingCards/README.md

 | 'Q' | Quit Game     | Player chooses to quit, game is exited immediately, with profit/loss statement displayed|
 | 'A' | No Action     | this is default value, if 'a' is called, action will be requested from player.
 This is used to stack calls to Dealer::action() |

-- split and double can be stacked multiple times as in a real game of blackjack
+- split and double can be stacked multiple times just like they can in a real game of blackjack
-- Soon, the player will be able to get adjusted strategy hints based on count of the deck vs dealer's shown card
+- *Soon*, the player will be able to get adjusted strategy hints based on count of the deck vs dealer's shown card
 - When adding funds to a player's bankroll, the game tracks add on amounts, and doesn't let the user add more than an amount that would bring player's bankroll back up to MAX_RELOAD during a single hand, even if the option to add on is selected multiple times.

 ## Blackjack Terminology